uncodedlb/waprolb/_posts/2016-12-14-Its-2017-Lets-Geek-out.md

 ## It's 2017, Let's Geek Out!

-January is almost here.
-It's been awhile since we got together to geek out...
+Ok, as I write this, it's not quite 2017.
+But January *is* almost here.
+And  it's been a while since we all came together to geek out...
 Let's do this!

 **Topics:**  TBD.
 **Venue:**  TBD.